debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-network/manage-connectivity-plan-device.md

 5. In the message that appears, click **Yes** to confirm.

-    -\> The connectivity plan is removed from the Subscription area and the device is deactivated.
+    -\&gt; The connectivity plan is removed from the Subscription area and the device is deactivated.